plamenstoynev/LabelsProject/README.md

     - Enables interchangeable text transformation logic through objects such as `Capitalize`, `Trim`, and `NormalizeSpaces`.
     - Facilitates flexible and reusable transformation implementations.

+4 **Composite Pattern**:
+    - Used in `CompositeTransformation` to treat single and multiple transformations uniformly.
+    - Allows sequential application of multiple transformations on text.
 ---

 ## File Overview